 The average violent crime rate is about 1,944 per 100,000 people, and the average crime rate is about 4,557 per 100,000 people.
 Whether you’re visiting New York City or planning a move, it’s best to keep away from Hunts Point if you can do so during your visit or residency in the city.

-Brownsville has had a long history of being one of the bad parts of New York.
-It’s the highest in homicide, drug-related deaths, and murder.
+Brownsville is another one of the most dangerous neighborhoods in NYC.
+The area has had a long history of being one of the bad parts of New York, with a high rate of homicides, drug-related deaths, and murder.
 With a murder rate of nearly four times the average in New York, it’s clear to see why Brownsville is an area you should steer clear of in the city.
 The crime rate is not worth the risk for the average human being in New York.

 Your chance of being a victim of a crime here is about 1 in 36.
 The violent crime rate is 1,264 per 100,000 people, and the overall crime rate is about 2,810 per 100,000 people.
 Chances are high that you will become a victim here.
 This Brooklyn neighborhood is not ideal in terms of safety by any means, so stay away from it if at all possible.

 Mott Haven is easily one of the worst neighborhoods in New York in terms of safety.
 Its crime rate is nearly 400% higher than the national average.
 It’s generally an excellent idea to stay inside when it gets dark in the city.
 This statement is especially true if you’re passing through Mott Haven to get somewhere else.
 Try to stay outside the neighborhood when possible.